ersc-docs/ersc-docs.github.io/pages/seamless-modding.md

    Big overhauls will sometimes come bundled with `.dll` mods and `Mod Engine 2`.

  `.dll` mods will generally speaking only have a .dll file, a config file aka a .ini file.<br />
  The .ini file may be in a folder sometimes.
-The can also come with it's own .exe file like Seamless Coop.
+They can also come with it's own .exe file like Seamless Coop.

  You can `preview` what files a mod has on NexusMods before downloading<br />
  by going to the mods `file` page and click on `Preview file contents`.